Equipment Preparation

 Choosing the right brush

-Finding the best brush for equipment preparation is key.
-Here are 6 must-haves:
+Identifying the ideal brush for preparing equipment is essential.
+Here are 6 must-have options:

 Remember, it’s not only the surface type that matters.
 Think about how often you’ll use it and the time you’ll spend doing the task.